 The local disaster declaration allows for the city to activate response and recovery plans and to effectively acquire and deploy federal, state, and county resources to support the Brighton community.

 Regarding COVID-19 and the city’s water and wastewater operations, the coronavirus has no impact on the quality or supply of your tap water.
-According to the Environmental Protection Agency, the COVID-19 virus has not been detected in drinking-water supplies.
+According to the Environmental Protection Agency (EPA), the COVID-19 virus has not been detected in drinking-water supplies.
 Based on current evidence, the risk to water supplies is low and Americans can continue to use and drink water from their tap as usual.
-As required for all municipal water systems, the treatment processes used at the Water Treatment Facility removes or destroys 99.99% of all viruses.
+As required for all municipal water systems, the treatment processes used at the Water Treatment Facility removes or destroys 99.99-percent of all viruses.

 We can extend your membership to reflect the closure, issue household credit to be used for further purchase, or issue a prorated refund.